karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_colab.md

 This guide provides instructions for setting up and running molecular dynamics simulations on Google Colab.

+Note: Google Colab sessions have a maximum runtime of 12 hours.
+If your simulation requires more time, you may need to break it into shorter segments or consider alternative computing resources.

 ## Prerequisites

 Before you begin, make sure you have the following: